Cioscos/Italian-regions-COVID-19/README.md

 ```
 Italian-regions-COVID-19\src> python main.py
 ```
-## How to create an executable if you want to use on a PC without Python
+## How to create an executable if you want to run it on a PC without Python
 Open CMD and type:
 ```
 pip install pyinstaller
 ```
-Then go the location where your Python script is stored
+Then go to the location where your Python script is stored
 ```DOS
 cd path\to\python\script
 ```